 The Courier – CIA Propaganda

-I debated with myself which way round to handle these two movies and I opted to do The Courier first, so we can have the better film as desert.
+I debated with myself which way round to handle these two movies and I opted to do The Courier first, so we can have the better film as dessert.
 I watched them the other way round, though I never eat my meals that way, even though metabolically it may be the better way to do it.

 Badly-sourced health advice aside, the real story behind The Courier is a classic bit of Cold War spy history.
 Oleg Penkovsky was a Soviet GRU (military intelligence) Colonel who became a defector-in-place, or at least an informer, a kind of double agent, providing information to British intelligence from either late 1960 or early 1961 until his arrest in October 1962, during the Cuban Missile Crisis.
 Penkovsky was tried, convicted and executed the following year.